 - Media Content

-The idea is that by priming your students with time away from these outlets that can become easily distracted and focusing directly on student needs.
-It gives educators a chance to teach with undivided attention and students the opportunity to pose thoughtful questions and answers.
+The idea is that by priming your students with time away from these outlets, educators have a chance to teach with undivided attention and can allow students to pose thoughtful questions and answers.

 This can be a great exercise for kicking off a STEAM lesson in the classroom.
-Because the STEAM learning approach is inclusive with all of the subject areas that it covers, it’s likely that most learners in your classroom will find a reason to want to work on a project.
+Because the STEAM learning approach is inclusive of all the subject areas that it covers, it’s likely that most learners in your classroom will find a reason to want to work on a STEAM project.
 Getting students to pause and think about their strategy is key.

 With as little as a whiteboard, you can close the textbooks, pose a scenario and get students engaged in thoughtful commentary.
-For more information on Teaching Unplugged, including its benefits and drawbacks, click here.
-For a list of unplugged computer science resources, visit CSUnplugged.org.
+Learn more about Teaching Unplugged and its benefits and drawbacks.

 2. Brainstorm Projects — and then Swap Ideas

-Project based Learning!
-Implementing STEAM in your classroom helps students visualize real world context through working on projects that provide solutions to everyday problems.
-Even better, when students work in groups, they build on their soft skills, like communication, collaboration and social skills.
+Implementing STEAM in your classroom helps students visualize real-world context by working on projects that solve everyday problems.
+Even better, when students work in groups, they build on their soft skills, like communication, collaboration, and social skills.